alhassy/emacs.d/README.md

 What's going on here?

 1. This template is expanded with the keyword `my-org-insert-link`, then “tab”.
-2. The cursour lands at position `$1`, which has default text being the result of evaluating `(clipboard-yank)`.
+2. The cursor lands at position `$1`, which has default text being the result of evaluating `(clipboard-yank)`.

     We may evaluate Lisp code anywhere by enclosing it in backticks.